Central College (Iowa)

-Central College is a private college located in Pella, Iowa, and affiliated with the Reformed Church in America.
-The college was founded in 1853 and has been accredited by the Higher Learning Commission since 1942.
-Central has a student body of approximately 1,100 undergraduates and 73 academic programs.
+Central College is a private college in Pella, Iowa, United States.
+It is accredited by the Higher Learning Commission.
+Central has a student body of approximately 1,100 undergraduates and more than 60 academic programs.

 History

 The Baptist Convention of Iowa founded Central University of Iowa in 1853 and it officially opened on October 8, 1854.
 The first class totaled 37 people.
+In 1886, Iowa Baptists had shifted their post-secondary education interests to Des Moines College, and hoped to reduce Central to a feeder school.
 Central was a Baptist institution until 1916, when it was transferred to the control of the Reformed Church in America.
-Since 1886, Iowa Baptists had shifted their post-secondary education interests to Des Moines College, and hoped to reduce Central to a feeder school.
+Since 2021 when the RCA experienced a split, Central has remained loosely associated with the denomination.

 The college was called Central University of Iowa (CUI), at least until 1991.
-It renamed itself "Central College" in 1994.
+It was renamed "Central College" in 1994.

-It was home to local radio station 89.1 KCUI-FM and the award-winning newspaper “The Ray.”
+It was home to local radio station 89.1 KCUI-FM and the award-winning newspaper The Ray.

 Central has a history of interesting architectural features.
-The first buildings of the new college in 1853 are Dutch Colonial and part of what was recently known as Strawtown Inn.
+The first buildings of the new college in 1853 were Dutch Colonial and part of what was recently known as Strawtown Inn.
 The first dormitory, Cotton Hall, is noted for its ornate Victorian porch and stained glass windows.
 Building innovation continues with the addition of "green" buildings.

-In September 2019 it was announced that Central College would lower their yearly tuition starting in the Fall 2020 semester, dropping to $18,600, from $38,600.
+In September 2019, it was announced that Central College would lower their yearly tuition starting in the fall 2020 semester, dropping to $18,600, from $38,600.
+In 2018, the college graduated its first majors from the engineering program.
+In 2023, the college conferred its first Bachelor of Science degrees in chemistry and biochemistry.
+That same year, it began offering a Bachelor of Science in accounting and a minor in social justice.
+The following year, Central awarded its first degree in musical theatre.

 Campus

 Central College's 130 acre campus is a few blocks from Pella's downtown square, two minutes from Iowa's largest lake and 40 minutes from Des Moines.
 Pella's annual Tulip Festival attracts more than 100,000 visitors each spring.
-Central is a residential campus where students can live in dormitories, townhouses, and apartment style "green pods."
+Central is a residential campus where students can live in residence halls, townhouses, and apartment style "green pods."

 The college's emphasis on sustainability has led to Leadership in Energy and Environmental Design (LEED) ratings from the U.S. Green Building Council.
 The Vermeer Science Center was Iowa's first LEED-rated building, and Howard McKee Hall received the first gold rating in the state.
 The newest building, Roe Center, received a platinum rating.